Last Updated on January 26, 2023 by Anne-Marie

-The way to do this is to add lots of liquid (like warm water or broth).
+The way to do this is to add lots of liquid like warm water, broth, or wine.
 Then scrape up the burnt-on browned bits with a spatula or wooden spoon while the inner Pot is still hot.

 Remove everything from the inner Pot if you want to avoid the burn notice error codes altogether after using the sauté feature.
 (Put the food in a large bowl and set it aside.)

-Clean and dry the stainless steel inner pot well.
-Then return the ingredients to your Instant Pot and cook up your recipe.
+Then clean and dry the stainless steel inner pot well.
+Afterwards return the ingredients to your Instant Pot and cook your recipe.